 His latest non-fiction book is An Economy is not a society: Winners and losers in the new Australia (Black Inc. 2015), which examines the effect on Australia of the policies of creative destruction over the last 30 years.
 His debut novel The Last Man in Europe (Black Inc. July 2017) tells the story of how George Orwell wrote Nineteen Eighty-Four.
-It was published in the UK in September 2017 and by the Overlook Press in the US in November 2017, and by Polygon in the UK and Europe in 2021.
+It was published in the UK in September 2017, by the Overlook Press in the US in November 2017, and by Polygon in the UK and Europe in 2021.
 It is published with a companion edition of George Orwell's Nineteen Eighty-Four containing a new introduction and note on the text in which Dennis explains his new findings on the publication history of Orwell's great novel.
 His latest novel is Factory 19 - an arcadian story about the now lost factory world and life as it was lived before the internet and the mobile phone.
 His third novel, Thaw (Black Inc. 2023) retells the Scott of the Antarctic legend for the era of climate change.

 Dennis has edited two volumes of Labor Essays and has contributed to numerous edited collections of academic and political books.

 Dennis graduated B.A. with first class honors from Monash University in 1987, winning the Ian Turner Prize for history.
 He also graduated PhD in history from the University of Cambridge in 1996, where he was a Cambridge Australia Scholar and a member of King's College.
 His doctoral thesis was on the classical origins of the political thought of the Leveller movement in the English Revolution.